I Like To Move It -- Computation Instead of Data in the Brain: Background

-The most time-consuming part of MSP is the update of synapses, even though it is only executed every 100 steps.
-As every vacant axonal elements has to calculate its probability of forming a connection to every vacant dendritic element, this can have a quadratic time complexity in the number of neurons.
-To alleviate this, previous work adapted the Barnes--Hut~\cite{Rinke2018} algorithm or the fast multipole method~\cite{noettgen_ea:2022:relearn-fmm} to reduce the time complexity of the computation to quasi-linear~\cite{CZAPPA202324}.
-This is done by (a) a division of the simulation domain, (b) an induced spatial octree, and (c) an induced division of work.
+The most time-consuming aspect of MSP is the synaptic update, even though it only occurs every 100 steps.
+Since each vacant axonal element must calculate its probability of connecting to every vacant dendritic element, this can result in quadratic time complexity relative to the number of neurons.
+To address this, previous work adapted the Barnes--Hut~\cite{Rinke2018} algorithm to reduce computational complexity to quasi-linear~\cite{CZAPPA202324}.
+This is achieved through (a) dividing the simulation domain, (b) creating a spatial octree, and (c) distributing the computational work.